TheProjectsGuy/TheProjectsGuy.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: <a href='https://robotics.iiit.ac.in/'>RRC</a>.
-An engineer first, a researcher afterwards.
+subtitle: An Indian engineer.
+Currently at <a href='https://robotics.iiit.ac.in/'>RRC</a>.

 profile:
   align: right